Eshwar666/emotify-/README.md

 Recommending music based on your facial expressions using the FER 2013 dataset and Spotify API.

-This project is done by TEAM LXXXV for our Postman x API challenge hosted by Marwadi University 2024 :
+This project is done by TEAM LXXXV for  Postman x API challenge hosted by Marwadi University 2024 :

 1. SHAGUN TYAGI
 2. ESHWAR ANAND BADUGU